Podcasts: All the latest from the SCN family of Pittsburgh Steelers shows, Friday edition

 Take a deep dive into the world of Steelers social media from a yinzer perspective as Steel Curtain Network proudly presents a very unique show that highlights “What Yinz Talkin’ Bout”.

-Free Agency is upon the NFL and the Pittsburgh Steelers.
-There are wish lists and possibilities for Omar Kan and company, but what players in search of a new deal are on the short list?
-This is just one of the subjects that will be discussed and speculated on in the latest edition in the flagship show of the Steel Curtain Network’s family of podcasts with Jeff Hartman, Dave Schofield, and Bryan Anthony Davis.
+Omar Khan has made some bold moves to kick off the FA Tampering Period.
+Has anything surprised you?
+This is just one of the subjects that will be discussed and speculated on in the latest edition in the flagship show of the Steel Curtain Network’s family of podcasts with only Jeff Hartman and Bryan Anthony Davis as Dave Schofield is out on vacation.

 Check out the rundown of the show: